sinoridha/ridhar.github.io/content/add-proper-index-table-for-slow-query-mysql.md

 ![Example image](../explain_after.png)

 See the `row` value decrease from `218404` to `10` and on table `p` row the new index `idx_h_id` is used in the query process.
 And the query time is faster now.
+On `Extra` it tells that `p` table is now using index while scanning.

 ![Example image](../query_after.png)